 For stomach cancer, disregard extension within the wall (intraluminal) to esophagus or duodenum and code the maximum depth of invasion through the stomach wall or extra-gastric spread wherever it occurs.

 For small bowel cancer, disregard extension within the wall (intraluminal) to adjacent segments of small intestine and code the maximum depth of invasion or spread beyond small bowel wall wherever it occurs.

-If a partial resection of the stomach is performed for diagnosis and a more complete procedure, such as a Billroth II, is done as cancer-directed surgery, code the more complete surgical procedure.
+If a partial resection of the stomach is performed for diagnosis and a more complete procedure, such as a [glossary term:] Billroth II, is done as cancer-directed surgery, code the more complete surgical procedure.
 The surgical code should indicate the status of the primary organ at the completion of the procedure.